Penn-Computer-Science/project-3-data-analysis-desguerra728-dotcom/.github/README.md

 ---

 ## Data Analysis & Insights
-Write a short analysis of your findings.
-Include at least one interesting insight from your data.

-> The average rating of writing generally increases as the rating of reading increases.
+The average rating of writing generally increases as the rating of reading increases.
 The average rating of reading peaked at 2 hours per week.
 The highest number of students rating their enjoyment of reading was 10 students at a rating of 2.
 I conclude that for students in grades 9-12, the enjoyment of writing is proportional to the enjoyment of reading.

 ---